 The DDPN represents a unique articulation agreement between Le Moyne College and St. Joseph’s College of Nursing.
 The 1+2+1 DDPN requires two years of full-time study at Le Moyne College (years one and four) and two years of fulltime study at St. Joseph’s College of Nursing (years two and three) to satisfy both the associate degree and bachelor degree requirements.
 This program is ideal for high school students who want a traditional college experience.
 Dual Degree Partnership (pdf) Learn more

-This 18-month program is specifically designed for candidates with a bachelor’s (BA or BS) degree in another field who are interested in pursuing nursing education for a career as a registered nurse.
-Classes meet every-other weekend (Friday afternoons & all day Saturday & Sunday) and every Wednesday evening throughout the year for 18 months.
-All students attend classes and start participating in clinical rotations very early in the first semester, giving them the opportunity to apply classroom theory to practice immediately.
+This 18-month option is specifically designed for candidates with a bachelor’s (BA or BS) degree in another field who are interested in pursuing nursing education for a career as a registered nurse.
+Classes meet at St. Joseph's College of Nursing every-other weekend (Friday afternoons & all day Saturday & Sunday) and every Wednesday evening for 18 months.
+Simultaneously, A-DDPN students are enrolled in upper division, BS-level nursing classes at Le Moyne College.
+All students attend classes and start participating in clinical rotations very early in the first term, giving them the opportunity to apply classroom theory to practice immediately.
+Graduates will earn both an associates degree from St. Joseph's College of Nursing and a bachelor of science in nursing from Le Moyne College.
 Accelerated-Dual Degree Partnership Program (pdf) Learn more